This week, the CBC reported that

 As my colleagues think about how to best address these posters in the classroom, I thought I’d throw some of my own ideas out there, which may or may not prove useful.
 I’m not teaching currently, but if I were, this is what I’d do.

 Directly acknowledge what the posters mean, the specific kind of hateful rhetoric that they further, and the role of that rhetoric across Canada in the present moment.
 These are not alleged posters; the people on the posters do not appear to be white; there is no confusion about what these posters mean.
 They have been showing up on campuses and in Canadian cities for years now, so talk about that.
 Say words like “white supremacy” and “Canadian white supremacists.”
 Explain that there are white supremacists at UNB and at STU in both the student and faculty bodies.
-Explain how white supremacy functions systemically in the institutions of settler colonial power — in power structures like Maritime universities.
+Mention Ricardo Duschesne, but also explain how white supremacy functions systemically in the institutions of settler colonial power — in power structures like Maritime universities.

 Talk about the kinds of fears that inform these posters.
 Talk about the differences between Indigenous and EuroWestern ways of knowing — and about the kind of knowledge that Canadian universities have traditionally valued and protected.
 Talk about what it means to teach students to value knowledge that originated in Europe over knowledge that originated in the ground under their feet.
 Read and assign this important essay by the Anishnaabe/Haudenosaunee scholar Vanessa Watts.